JeffreyTangMain/3DS-Dev-Area-Template/README.md

 1_Clean_Workspace: This deletes all non .exe files in 1_Clean_CIA_Dump, clears out 3_Modded_Build, and deletes any .cia files in 4_SD_Card_CIA_Install.
 This script is designed to basically reset everything *except* your modpack or any other files you've taken out of these directories.
 After running this script, you can easily get started on a new project.

+1_Export_Files_to_List: This script exports all files in its folder and its subfolders to a list.txt file.
+This is supposed to be cut and pasted around wherever you need a list of files, usually used to manually create a patch_file_list.txt for updates that you're modding, which need a list of files to overwrite.
+You would do this in your modpack to get a list of your modded files, and then you cuold add it to the existing patch_file_list.txt, removing duplicates afterwards.

 1_Extract_CIA: This script will extract any CIA in the root directory (with the scripts) and renames cxi/ncch files in 1_Clean_CIA_Dump with the name format "contents.XXX.YYYYY" to "XXX.YYYYY.ncch" for the other scripts to work.

 1_Extract_NCCH: This extracts a single ncch file as specified in 0_Variables as outputCxi to the romfs and exefs folders.